NAGULANTHARAN/NAGULANTHARAN/README.md

 💫 About Me:
-👋 Hi, I'm Nagulan Tharan, a passionate MERN stack developer from Coimbatore, India.
-I love building full-stack applications and solving challenging problems through code.
-When I'm not coding, I enjoy contributing to open-source projects and exploring new technologies. 🚀
+👋 Hi there!
+I'm NAGULANTHARAN, a passionate MERN stack developer from Coimbatore, India.
+I specialize in building full-stack applications and love tackling challenges through code.
+In my spare time, you can find me working on open-source projects. 🚀

 📋 Tech Stack & Tools:
 Languages: